El Shaddai: Biblical translations

 The Septuagint (and other early translations) translate Shaddai as "παντοκράτωρ", which means "ruler over everything", not "The Almighty".
 However, in the Greek of the Septuagint translation of Psalm 91:1 (90:1), Shaddai is translated as "the God of heaven".

-"Almighty" is the translation of Shaddai followed by most modern English translations of the Hebrew scriptures, including the popular New International Version and Good News Bible.
+The Latin translation of "παντοκράτωρ" in the Vulgate is "omnipotens", which literally translates as "Almighty" and this was later used in most modern English Bibles, including the popular New International Version and Good News Bible.

 The translation team behind the New Jerusalem Bible (N.J.B.), however, maintains that the meaning is uncertain, and that translating El Shaddai as "Almighty God" is inaccurate.
 The N.J.B. leaves it untranslated as Shaddai, and makes footnote suggestions that it should perhaps be understood as "God of the Mountain" from the Akkadian shadu, or "God of the open wastes" from the Hebrew sadeh and the secondary meaning of the Akkadian word.

 The translation in the Concordant Old Testament is 'El Who-Suffices' (Genesis 17:1).